 Can caffeine not affect you?

 If you regularly consume caffeine, you may stop noticing the effects of your usual cup of coffee as you develop a tolerance.
+Caffeine tolerance can also vary by individual.

 Is caffeine bad for your heart?